testsigmahq/testsigma-docs/src/pages/docs/test-data/types/raw.md

 ---
 title: "Test Data - Plain Text"
-meta_desc: "How to use plain text test data in a test case in Testsigma."
+metadesc: "How to use plain text test data in a test case in Testsigma."
+noindex: false
 order: 5.112
 page_id: "Test Data - Plain Text"
 warning: false